OrchardCMS/OrchardDoc/Documentation/Deploying-Orchard-to-Windows-Azure.markdown

 - This will involve using SQL Sync from Windows Azure.
 - This will also involve maybe using GitHub Continunous Deployment with Windows Azure.

-# Build and deploy the Orchard source code to an Azure Website.
+# Build and deploy the Orchard source code to an Azure Website

 > Coming soon.

-# Build and deploy the Orchard source code to an Azure Cloud Service.
+# Build and deploy the Orchard source code to an Azure Cloud Service

 [Orchard Source Code Repo]: https://orchard.codeplex.com/SourceControl/list/changesets
 [Web Platform Installer]: http://www.microsoft.com/web/downloads/platform.aspx